Fun, Catchy Music for Speech Therapy

 Combining Powerful Expressive and Receptive Language Strategies

-By targeting highly functional words and modeling the earliest developing syllable shapes, these speech songs are embedded with strategies for receptive and expressive language development- all while taking advantage of the unique way that the brain processes music.
+By targeting highly functional words and modeling the earliest developing syllable shapes, these songs for speech therapy are embedded with strategies for receptive and expressive language development- all while taking advantage of the unique way that the brain processes music.

 Are You the Parent of a Late Talker?